CHAKRADHARKCR/Freelancer-Invoice-MVP/README.md

-# Freelancer-Invoice-MVP
+# Freelancer Invoice MVP

-My first public project.
-Building a simple invoice+ tax automation tool for freelancers.
+This is my first public project.
+I'm building a simple invoice + tax automation tool for freelancers.
+It's messy, but it's mine.

+Stay tuned for updates.